DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Bank-reconciliation-matching-rules.md

 Additional setup is also required on [Financial utilities parameters](Finance-utilities-parameters.md) to assign the following:
 - Reconciliation customer payment journal name
 - Method of payment
+- Reference type - if using Customer references to find the D365 customer account

 #### General ledger parameters
 If Financial utilities parameter **Populate unique voucher for each journal line** is set to _No_, it is also required to configure General ledger parameters.